 Getting your YouTube video embedded on a relevant webpage can boost viewership.
 In addition to increasing your chances of a click-through, you’ll also have the opportunity to link out to your site.
 Embedding your video is a good way for the Google search engine to pay more attention to your content.
 In the right hands, YouTube is a goldmine for link building.

 You can use many tools to get the YouTube ball rolling, from video cards to annotations.
 For example, an option called “Video Cards” can link your video to your channel page.
 It’s a clever solution that will help keep your YouTube profile fresh and relevant.

 You might also want to look into image licensing.
 Many services are out there to help you find a good image provider.

 Organic Link Building for Ranking

 Search engines like Google and Bing crawl the web, following links like streets between pages and sites.
-These links help search engines both find and index pages, as well as categorize them based on topical relevance and popularity to determine where and when your pages should rank in their search engines.
+These links help search engines find and index pages and categorize them based on topical relevance and popularity to determine where and when your pages should rank in their search engines.

-Dating back to the 1990’s, search engines have used “links” as a way to measure votes of importance and popularity for pages.
-This voting system, along with hundreds of other “ranking signals” make up Google’s algorithm.
+In the 1990s, search engines used “links” to measure votes of importance and popularity for pages.
+This voting system and hundreds of other “ranking signals” make up Google’s algorithm.

-While links are not the end all be all when it comes to ranking, they certainly play a major role.
+While links are not the end-all-be-all regarding ranking, they certainly play a significant role.
 The role links play in helping sites to rank well in search results has prompted many to build, buy or otherwise obtain links through “unnatural” means…..which, by definition, is against Google’s terms and can result in a site penalty or even de-indexing.

-But if links are so important, and you can’t just go out and build/buy them, what is a business to do?
-Enter: Natural or Organic Link Building.
+But what is a business to do if links are so important, and you can’t just go out and build/buy them?
+Enter Natural or Organic Link Building.